 - 1 32-oz carton chicken broth (4 cups)

-- 1 cup quick-cooking grits (white or yellow) cooks in 5 minutes - not instant grits
+- 1 cup quick-cooking grits or finely stone ground grits cooks in 5 minutes - not instant grits

 - 4 tablespoons butter divided

-- 1 cup 4 oz shredded Gouda or other semi hard cheese Cheddar, Asiago, Gruyere
+- 1 cup 4 ounces shredded Gouda or other semi hard cheese Cheddar, Asiago, Gruyere

 - 1 tablespoon olive oil